OmniSharp/omnisharp-vim/README.md

   * Displays documentation for an entity when using preview window
 * Code error checking
 * Code formatter
+* Run unit tests and navigate to failing assertions

 ## Screenshots
 #### Auto Complete